 4. Put your US-based work or volunteer experience at the top of the resume

 It’s important to include experience from working in the United States.
-If you do not have any work experience in the USA, consider volunteering or interning to get experience.
-You can also take free online classes in order to increase your qualifications and include these on your resume.
+If you do not have any U.S. work experience, consider volunteering or interning at a U.S. company to get U.S. experience.
+You can also take free online classes to increase your qualifications and include these on your resume.

 5. Include your language skills but do not include English